California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 Federal estate tax exemption (individual)

-Federal estate tax exemption (married couple)
+Federal estate tax exemption (married)

 Annual gift tax exclusion (per recipient)